EtienneCmb/visbrain/docs/sleep.rst

 * :ref:`toolstab` : a bundle of signal processing tools (like *filtering*)
 * :ref:`infotab` : Sleep statistics and record basic infos
 * :ref:`scoringtab` : a scoring table that can be used to edit the hypnogram
-* :ref:`detectiontab` : Automatic detection of sleep spindles, rapid eye movements (REMs) and peaks
+* :ref:`detectiontab` : Automatic detection of sleep spindles, rapid eye movements (REMs), slow waves, K-complexes (KCs) and peaks

 .. _paneltab: